I Was Bored With My Hair. The Baroque Bob Is The Change I Needed

 What is the upkeep of the baroque bob?

-Surprisingly the baroque bob has been one of the easiest haircuts to work with on a daily basis, and my Dyson Airwrap has been invaluable.
+Surprisingly the baroque bob has been one of the easiest haircuts to work with on a daily basis, and my Dyson Airwrap, $799, has been invaluable.
 For a mid-week refresh, I either use the small barrels around the frame of my face to enhance the shape and to reignite volume, or I use the round brush attachments to just curl the hair under for a sleek bob look with flicked up ends à la my forever muse, Laura Harrier.
-If you’d rather spend less, try BaByliss Hot Air Styler.
+If you’d rather spend less, try BaByliss Elegant Hot Air Brush, $103.45.

 AdvertisementADVERTISEMENT

 If you have medium-thickness or fine hair, the style isn’t a write-off, but you might need a few extra products to give your hair some extra lift.
-“Simply blowdry with your favorite volumizing mousse and leave it in Velcro rollers,” suggests Antonio.
-I particularly like Color Wow Xtra Large Bombshell Volumizer.
+“Simply blowdry with your favourite volumising mousse and leave it in Velcro rollers,” suggests Antonio.
+I particularly like Color Wow Xtra Large Bombshell Volumizer, $63, alongside Kitsch Ceramic Thermal Rollers, $22.
 Lastly, “Spray plenty of texture spray at the roots and dress curls out with a soft brush to achieve that true Hollywood glamour finish,” adds Antonio.
-Try a Nylon Paddle Brush and Oribe Dry Texturizing Spray.
+Try Denman Natural Bristle Single Nylon Quill Medium Grooming Brush, $47.95, and Oribe Dry Texturizing Spray, $75.

 Like with every bob hairstyle, you will need to have regular trims to keep the length short and sharp.
-To help in between cuts, I nourish my hair with Charlotte Mensah Manketti Oil on the tips every other day.
-If you have finer hair, a light serum like the Virtue Healing Oil, will keep your hair strong.
+To help in between cuts, I nourish my hair with a hair oil on the tips every other day.

 Before my baroque bob, I was bored with my hair, but this chunky-ended cut is a welcome revamp.